chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

 5.  **Adapting to user -** Finally user sees the **interface**

-      - Could be that it is larger, colour is different, u get more description about an item
+      - Could be that it is larger, colour is different, you get more description about an item

 <!-- end list -->